scottkipfer/wanderu-test/README.md

 $ API_KEY="your_api_key" node index.js
 ```

-see the link in the probelm statement to aquire an API key.
+see the link in the problem statement to acquire an API key.

 ## Problem Statement